Factor analysis for a mixture of continuous and binary random variables: Factor analysis for a mixture of continuous and binary variables

-It is quite important to mention the instability in the parameter estimation for usual factor analysis, although this instability has not been mentioned even in the standard textbooks~\cite{Bishop2006, Murphy2012}.
-In the usual factor analysis, the covariance matrix of the induced distribution is given by the unique variance of observational noise plus the contribution from the latent space:
+It is quite important to mention the instability of model parameters in maximum likelihood estimation for usual factor analysis, although this instability has not been mentioned even in the standard textbooks~\cite{Bishop2006, Murphy2012}.
+In the usual factor analysis, the covariance matrix of the induced distribution is given by the unique variance of observational noise $\Psi$ plus the contribution from the latent space $W W^T$:

-At first glance, maximum likelihood estimation of the above expression with respect to the parameters $(\mu_x, \Psi, W)$ seems to be no problem.
-However, maximum likelihood estimates of the above expression are often unstable, e.g., the estimated value changes drastically when the number of latent dimensions or the dataset are changed slightly.
-Specifically, some values of the diagonal elements of $\Psi$ can become as close to zero as possible.
+At first glance, maximum likelihood estimation of the above expression with respect to the parameters $(\bm{\mu}_x, \Psi, W)$ seems to be no problem.
+However, maximum likelihood estimates of the above expression are often unstable, e.g., the estimated value changes drastically as the number of latent dimensions varies or the dataset is changed slightly.
+Specifically, some values of the diagonal elements of the observational noise covariance matrix $\Psi$ can become as close to zero as possible.
 In some research fields, such a problem has been recognized as improper solutions~\cite{Gerbing1985, Gerbing1987}, or Heywood cases, of maximum likelihood estimation in factor analysis.
 Although the causes of such instability have been investigated and various prescriptions for avoiding the instability have been proposed~\cite{Cooperman2022}, they are somewhat technical and do not seem to offer a fundamental solution.
-We believe that this instability is the reason why (probabilistic/non-probabilistic) PCA has been preferred over factor analysis in practice~\cite{Price2006, Yamaguchi2008}, even though probabilistic PCA makes the unnatural assumption that the variance of observational noise for all observed variables is the same, i.e., homoscedastic.
+We believe that this instability is the reason why probabilistic/non-probabilistic PCA has been preferred over factor analysis in practice~\cite{Price2006, Yamaguchi2008}, even though probabilistic PCA makes the unnatural assumption that the variance of observational noise for all observed variables is the same, i.e., homoscedastic.
 That is, the results of probabilistic PCA depends on a scale transformation of observed variables.
-We believe that this dependence on the scale transformation is not a desirable property for a data analysis method, even though in practice each observed variable is often standardized to meet the homoscedasticity assumption.
+We believe that this dependence on the scale transformation is not a desirable property for a data analysis method, even though in practice each observed variable is often standardized to roughly meet the homoscedasticity assumption.